aznchat100/Yii2-Basic/ReadMe.md

 =============

 If you are trying to git clone from github the yii project you are working on.
-The composer.json has to be modified in order to update the permissions of
+The composer.json has to be modified in order to update the permissions of runtime, web/assets, and yii file.

 CONFIGURATION
 -------------